kevinlacaille/planet_code_challenge_feb_2021/README.md

 4) Compute rate of change of green vegitation
 5) Return how green the vegetation has gotten over time

-### To improve
-Here are some things that would be useful to do in order to improve the code's scalability and performance:

-- Use the metadata.json file to:
-    - Find all anomalous pixels (```anomalous_pixels```) to mask out
-    - Compare coordinates (```coordinates```) for all images to ensure we're comparing the same regions accross the time series
-    - Create a mask the is the union of all usable regions (where all of the maps overlap), and only measure within this region

-- Mask out roads, buildings, and other infrastructure with some combination of:
-    - A database for known roads (i.e., GRIP global [roads database](https://www.globio.info/download-grip-dataset))
-    - A database for known buildings (i.e., [This Canadian Open Database of Buildings](https://www.statcan.gc.ca/eng/lode/databases/odb))
-    - Road detection ML models (i.e., [Crowd AI](https://www.crowdai.com/))
-    - Simple roads detection models (i.e., [Detect straight roads with Hough lines via OpenCV](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_imgproc/py_houghlines/py_houghlines.html))

 ### Additional details
 Please see ```additional_details.txt``` for more information about my exerience with this challenge.